BobuSumisu/aoc19/README.md

 is if you for some reason need to read the vector's capacity.
 If you want to change the vector you'd have to use `&mut Vec<T>` anyway (ref.
 [Steve Klabnik](https://www.reddit.com/r/rust/comments/8kujd1/newbie_correct_way_to_pass_vector_of_references/)).

+### Day 3

+The current code is just terrible.
+It just loops through the of path A and at every points checks it against every point in path B.

+Was thinking about converting the paths to collection of lines and using some line intersection math stuff, but need to get the time to look into it.

+It works for now, but it takes ~12 seconds on my laptop :(.